DataDog/hiring-engineers/answers.md

 >Your custom metric with the rollup function applied to sum up all the points for the past hour into one bucket

-I decided to graph this with "bars" more than "lines" to really make it feel like bucket.
+I decided to graph this with "bars" more than "lines" to make it clearly feel like a bucket.

 ```
 {